Villa Ho Bah

 What Makes It Special

-six separate pavilions with soaring thatched roofs and timber detailing give the estate a layered, atmospheric quality that poured-concrete villas simply cannot replicate.
+a layered, atmospheric quality that concrete-and-render villas simply cannot replicate.

 Before You Book